AnChainAI/Blog_Formal_Verfication/blog_soda_fv.md

 After running this script in terminal, the result is ***sat***, which is short for satisfactory meaning that there are solutions making ***loanTotal*** smaller than ***maximumLoan***.
 Therefore, the requirement check will fail under specific circumstances and the hackers now are not able to attack arbitrarily.

+The Python source code [here](soda_hack_z3.py) .

 #### Conclusion

 Although formal verification is powerful and could mathematically prove the code correctness, this technique is limited due to several disadvantages.

-First, efforts need to be made on modelling and translating the code.
-If the code design is quite complex, then this task might take days or weeks to finish.
+1. Efforts need to be made on modelling and translating the code.
+For complex smart contract business logics, this task might take days or weeks.

-Second, expertise in this area is necessary to construct the proof body.
+2. Expertise in formal verification is necessary to construct the proof body.
 If the code is well-defined, developers would be able to build templates for a series of similar problems.
 However, current popular defi projects are not following some common patterns so no template is available to solve all defi security issue.

-Third, the application of formal verification is still maturing in security industry and tools are limited.
+3. Real world formal verification application is still maturing in the blockchain security industry, and tools are limited.

-In a word, formal verification is limited and AnChain.AI does not recommend relying too much on formal verification to secure your code.
+As of 2020, formal verification is not ready for prime time.
+AnChain.AI team recommends DeFi, DApp and smart contract develpment teams to engage with  blockchain security professionals that leverage static, dynamic, and statistical analysis to ensure known vulnerabilities are eliminated.

+With millions dollars of your community's crypto assets locked in the smart contracts, security audit is becoming even more essential.